arham-habib/nfl-big-data-bowl-2024/README.md

 - [ ] Address that grouping the offensive player makes defensive calculations wack
     - make it such that if they're touching the space of another offensive player they become one unit?
     - has become easier now that I'm not breaking it into discrete blocks tbh, that was a stupid idea on my part

+## TODO:
+ - change the voronoi animation to make the defenders and offensive players the same
+ - add acceleration and velocity vectors of the ball_carrier